thecodingmachine/safe/CONTRIBUTING.md

 ### Generating the functions

-Generating the functions can be done with a simple command line.
+Generating the functions can be done with a simple command.

 ```bash
 $ cd generator